Updated on August 20, 2020.

 If it seems that wildfires are burning nearly all the time these days, that there’s no longer a definable fire season in California, you’re right.
 Fourteen of the 20 most destructive fires in state history have occurred since 2007, and California has 78 more annual “fire days” now than it had 50 years ago.

-When 2018 became the worst fire year on record, we accepted a new reality.
+When 2018 became the worst fire year on record, we recognized a new reality.
 Now each year could surpass the last, setting records for the size, destruction, cost and loss of life.
 A state-commissioned report makes the harrowing projection that under current emissions trends, the average burn area in California will increase 77 percent by the end of the century.

 The state has spent, conservatively, more than $4.7 billion from its emergency fund in the last 10 years to fight fires.
 Cal Fire, the state’s firefighting agency, has been chewing through its firefighting budget only months into a year, leaving little to pay for thinning California’s overgrown forests and helping rural communities protect their infrastructure and water supplies.